 Maximum amount $500

-Applicants’ academic merit and financial need (as previously defined) are evaluated.
+Applicants’ academic merit and financial need (as previously defined) are evaluated based on:

-Strong, well-written personal statement that explains what the grant funds will be used for
+A strong, well-written personal statement that explains what the grant funds will be used for;

-Evidence of academic promise via research record, grades, and/or reference letters
+Evidence of academic promise via research record, grades, and/or reference letters; and

-Official letter from your Department displaying income and academic appointment
+An official letter from your Department displaying income and academic appointment.